The Apple-1 Registry

 Go to previous entry #9 - Go to next entry #11

 Note: This is the 10th entry in the list and not the 10th Apple-1 produced.
-The Apple-1 does not have a serial number.
+The Apple-1 does not have a regular serial number.
+Only some Apple-1 got a handwritten serial number.

 'Rick Conte' Apple-1 - number 10 in the Registry